uiwjs/react-json-view/core/README.md

   displayDataTypes?: boolean;
   /** The user can copy objects and arrays to clipboard by clicking on the clipboard icon. @default true */ enableClipboard?: boolean;
+  /** When set to true, all nodes will be collapsed by default.
+Use an integer value to collapse at a particular depth. @default false */ collapsed?: boolean | number;
   /** Whether to highlight updates. @default true */ highlightUpdates?: boolean;
+  /** Shorten long JSON strings, Set to `0` to disable this feature @default 30 */ shortenTextAfterLength?: number;
   /** Callback function for when a treeNode is expanded or collapsed */ onExpand?: (props: {
     expand: boolean;